PM-Notes/How-To-Github/README.md

 ## Success!
 If you browse to your GitHub repository page in a browser, you will see the edited README.md file within branch001.

-## Merge our developement branch with the master branch
+## Merge our development branch with the master branch

 Jump back over to the master branch `git checkout master`
 ```